Early Bird SaleFinal DaysSave On 2026

 Meals: B

-The day starts with a short transfer that will take you back to Medesano; from there, continuing among the Parma hills, you will cross the river Taro to arrive at Fornovo, where we recommend a visit of the cathedral, to admire the alarming bas-reliefs of its facade.
-Continue to Bardone, where you will sleep in a characteristic B&B Note: Accommodation options on the Apennines section of the via Francigena are limited and at times we may need to organise transfers off the trail to stay in alternative towns.
-It is possible to shorten the day by starting the walk in Fornovo di Taro (4hrs, 11km/6.8mi)
+The day starts with a short transfer that will lead you back to Medesano; from there, continuing among the Parma hills, you will cross the river Taro to arrive at Fornovo, where we recommend a visit of the cathedral, to admire the alarming bas-reliefs of its facade.
+You will then continue to Bardone, where you will sleep in a characteristic b&b along the way.
+It is possible to shorten the day’s walk by starting from Fornovo di Taro.
+Walking: 22km/13.6mi

 Meals: B,D

-Today's walk is demanding but the beautiful views and villages you pass will reward your efforts.
-You will tackle a climb that brings you to Casola Castle, before continuing up and down through conifer woods en route to Cassio.
-From Cassio you will follow a stone path which has been used by pilgrims for hundreds of years.
-You will then follow a country road to Berceto, a little 'stone jewel' where you can restore yourself with local mushrooms and pattona, a regional cake made from chestnut flour.
+A stunning day, that is rich in beauty: along your way you will come to the villages of Terenzo, where you will be able to admire ancient churches.
+From here you will tackle a climb that will bring you to Casola Castle, before continuing up and down among conifer woods before reaching Cassio, where you will follow the stone path already travelled along by generations of pilgrims.
+A 10km walk along asphalted, secondary road will then bring you to Berceto, a “little stone jewel”, where you can restore yourselves with local mushrooms and pattona, a typical cake made from chestnut flour.
+Walking: 21km/13.04mi

 Meals: B